Last updated: June 16, 2026. Lineups remain projected until official team sheets are released.

 Score Projection: Iraq 0 – Norway 3

-Norway’s 37 qualifying goals are hard to ignore, and Iraq’s best chance is to slow the game rather than trade attacks.
-Iraq will likely sit deep and allow the Norwegians to control possession, but in Erling Haaland and Alexander Sørloth, Norway possess a pair of physical weapons that are effective regardless of game script.
+Norway’s qualifying output is hard to ignore, and Iraq’s best chance is to slow the game rather than trade attacks.
+Iraq will likely sit deep and allow the Norwegians to control possession, but in Erling Haaland and Alexander Sørloth (or Jørgen Strand Larsen if Sørloth is ruled out through illness), Norway possess a pair of physical weapons that are effective regardless of game script.